top of page

 7. Do you offer in-home therapy sessions?

 Yes.
 For clients in the Toronto area, I offer in-home sessions.
-This can be especially helpful for parents, caregivers, or those who feel more comfortable in their own space.
+This can be especially helpful for parents, caregivers, those with disabilities or anyone who feels more comfortable in their own space.

 8. Do you provide therapy online?

 Yes.
-I offer secure, private sessions via Zoom for individuals and couples across Ontario.
+I offer secure, private sessions via HIPPA-compliant telehealth software for individuals and couples across Canada.
 Online therapy can be a convenient option if you have a busy schedule or live outside Toronto.

 9. Who do you work with?